tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Authorization.md

 - `ClaimsPrincipal user`.
 The `Identity` to check.
 - `object? resource`.
 Optional.
 A resouce that may required in policy evaluation.
 - `string policyName`.
 The policy name.

-Here is how to programmatically check a policy in a controller.

 A policy check can be done in a controller.